kimbilaontoast/kimbilaontoast.github.io/_posts/2023-09-28-homeless-man-part-two.md

 ---
-title: "Homeless - Part Two"
+title: "homeless - part 2"
-permalink: "/homeless-part-two"
+permalink: "/homeless-part-2"
-excerpt: "When an anāgarika runs away for a day...
-Part Two"
+excerpt: "When an anāgarika runs away for a day... part two."
 date: 2023-09-28
 categories:
   - blog